fenago/ansible-course/md/Lab_8.md

 ```

 Enter the password you have chosen for the vault when prompted and
-confirm it by entering it a second time (the vault that accompanies this
+confirm it by entering it a second time.
-course on GitHub is encrypted with the [secure] password).

 2. When you have entered the password, you will be set to your normal
     editor (defined by the [EDITOR] shell variable).
 On my test